 Start page will be Log in page with username and password.
 Possibly have a map of Ghana in the back, blurred and zoom into the respective district after log-in.
 District information is stored in the user table.
+(2013)

 Main page will consist of several parts: Header, footer and leftmost column, central column and rightmost column.
 Left most column will contain the Menu.
 Central column will contain the map.
 Right most column will contain some of the functionalities that depend on the map layers.
+(2013)

 Application will match the user to the role and area.
+Depending whether there will be one server or separate district servers.

-3a.
-User roles should be: Administrator, Collector, Regular-User.
+5a.
+User roles should be: Master, Administrator, Collector / Cashier, Manager and Regular-User.

+Master – is a super-administrator, that can add administrators and remove them.
+Also it can do the same functionality as administrator.

 Adminstrator – can change the labels use in the application, add / remove and modify regions, districts and subdistricts, together with their name and code.
 Add / remove and modify Fee and Fine code and their values.
 Add / remove and modify users and their roles and areas.

-3b.
+Collector / cashier – can add the new revenue that has been collected at collection points.
+Collector may be able to see only data in his district / sub-district or zone.

+Manager – overviews a larger area up to level of district and can see the collected revenue, but cannot enter any revenue data into the system.

+Regular-user – can be from region, or national level and they will be able to see only their area with the summary of data displayed.

+5b.
 Users that belong to one area such as district, should be able to see only their district data.
 Users at the region level, should only see the data of that region.
 Regional users, should be seeing only the summary data (based on several indications: total paid, total unpaid, business, property, instalments etc) of several district areas.

+Log everything the user changes.
+Stage one, log every time the user logs in and out.
+Stage two log in every change such as payment, modifications etc.

-Home link, should close all the open windows and bring the user at home page
+Home link, should close all the open windows and bring the user at home page (2013)

 User should have a session timed to 3 minutes of inactivity, after that time the application will log out the user automatically.